ergoplatform/sigma-rust/CONTRIBUTING.md

 When we're ready to release, a project owner should do the following:

 - Create(checkout) a release branch (naming convention `release/vX-Y-Z` using the `ergo-lib` version);
-- `cargo release minor --dry-run -vv` if you intend to bump a minor version or `cargo release major --dry-run -vv` if you intend to bump a major version (add `--exclude sigma-ser` if you want to skip `sigma-ser` release);
+- `cargo release minor --dry-run --no-dev-version -vv` if you intend to bump a minor version or `cargo release major --dry-run --no-dev-version -vv` if you intend to bump a major version (add `--exclude sigma-ser` if you want to skip `sigma-ser` release);
 - check the output and run it without `--dry-run` to actually execute it;
 - Build and publish npm package (`cd bindings/ergo-lib-wasm && npm run publish-nodejs && npm run publish-browser`);